dimitrit/tangnano9k-vectrex/README.md

-#tangnano9k-vectorex
+# tangnano9k-vectrex
 Tang Nano 9K top level module for vectrex

 ## Overview
 - Top level module for Tang Nano 9K and circuit diagram of peripheral circuits.
 - Created by modifying the DE10-lite source found in [SourceForge DarFPGA](https://sourceforge.net/projects/darfpga/files/Software%20VHDL/vectrex/).
-- As stated in the README.TXT of the original package, please understand the following before using.
+- As stated in the README.TXT of the original package, please understand the following before using:
-   -Educational use only
+   - Educational use only
-   - Do not redistribute synthetized files with roms -Do not redistribute roms whatever the form
+   - Do not redistribute synthetized files with roms
+   - Do not redistribute roms whatever the form
    - Use at your own risk

 ## How to compile
 1. Expand vhdl_vectrex_rev_0_2_2018_06_12.zip in [SourceForge DarFPGA](https://sourceforge.net/projects/darfpga/files/Software%20VHDL/vectrex/).
 2. Copy the contents of the extracted folder below to vectrex_project/src/.
 ```